Course Code: GES327

 This course is open enrollment, so you can register and start the course as soon as you are ready.
 Please note: Once the course curriculum is accessed online or through submission of a material shipment confirmation, refunds cannot be issued.
 Access to your course can take 24-48 business hours.

 Yes, the CompTIA A+, Network+, and Security+ Certification training course prepares you for three of the latest CompTIA certifications.
 This course currently prepares you for the CompTIA A+ Exam 220-901 and Exam 220-902; CompTIA Network+ Exam N10-006; and CompTIA Security+ Exam SY0-501.
-You will receive exam vouchers upon successful completion of the course and your financial obligation.
+Students enrolled in the "voucher included" option will also receive a pre-paid voucher upon successful completion of the course and your financial obligation.